 Only in recent years did I begin to zero in on "prophecy invention" as being the real issue, not the date setting.
 Jesus never prohibited date setting.
 Jesus stated that no man knew the date then, nor did he at that time.
 I think this means the Bible did not and does not contain it, either or he would have known as the Word of God made flesh.
 He never said no one would ever learn when the timing was later and attach it to an actual prophecy already in the Word of God.

 In other words, the two guidelines I can share for now are:

 - Don't invent prophecies (even based on Bible prophecy) for your date setting

-- Don't use the Bible to calculate or conclude a single date (it can help to narrow rule out potential dates).
+- Don't use the Bible to calculate or conclude a single date.
+(It can only help to rule out potential dates.)